-Check that all doors including back door operate smoothly and all latches lock securely.
+Check that all doors including trunk lid operate smoothly and all latches lock securely.
 Make sure the engine hood secondary latch secures the hood from opening when the primary latch is released.

-Tire inflation pressure
+Tire pressure

 Check the pressure with a gauge every two weeks, or at least once a month.
 See Section 7-2 for additional information.